garsh0p/garpr/README.md

 	cd garpr
 	```

-3. Run the Vagrantfile to setup the environment
+3. Run the Vagrantfile to setup the environment.
+Note that if your Vagrant version is too old, you may get an error, so make sure you get the latest version from their website.
 	```
 	vagrant up
 	```